 - Collaboration and mutuality – There is true partnering and leveling of power differences between staff and clients and among organizational staff from direct care staff to administrators.
 There is recognition that healing happens in relationships and in the meaningful sharing of power and decision-making.
 The organization recognizes that everyone has a role to play in a trauma-informed approach.
 One does not have to be a therapist to be therapeutic.

 - Empowerment, voice, and choice – Throughout the organization and among the clients served, individuals’ strengths are recognized, built on, and validated and new skills developed as necessary.
 The organization aims to strengthen the staff’s, clients’, and family members’ experience of choice and recognize that every person’s experience is unique and requires an individualized approach.
 This includes a belief in resilience and in the ability of individuals, organizations, and communities to heal and promote recovery from trauma.
 This builds on what clients, staff, and communities have to offer, rather than responding to perceived deficits.

-- Cultural, historical, and gender issues – The organization actively moves past cultural stereotypes and biases (e.g., based on race, ethnicity, sexual orientation, age, geography), offers gender responsive services, leverages the healing value of traditional cultural connections, and recognizes and addresses historical trauma
+- Cultural, historical, and gender issues – The organization actively moves past cultural stereotypes and biases (e.g., based on race, ethnicity, sexual orientation, age, geography), offers gender responsive services, leverages the healing value of traditional cultural connections and indigenous practices, and recognizes and addresses historical trauma.

 This is the work I am doing and want to continue to do.

 Kris reminds me, “I know, Em.
 You’ve been here before and you will be here again.
 Anything worth doing is worth suffering for at times.
 I believe in you; I believe in what you are doing.
 You are still on the right path, the right journey.”

 In that moment, it was hard to find comfort in her words.